Omid Website Redesign

 Learning more about the needs and pain points of Omid's website's users

-To find major the major issues of Omid's current website, I ran a usability test with 9 participants with similar demographics as Omid's target audience.
+To find major issues of Omid's current website, I ran a usability test with 9 participants with similar demographics as Omid's target audience.
 I chose this method to discover where users struggled the most and why.
 I created the user's tasks based on the goals identified in the previous step.

 All the participants had a very hard time finding information and navigating through the current website.